StefanoTesla/Ascom-Alpacha-ES32-Switch-Borad-Dome-Board/README.md

 You can use a normal gate board or two realy to provide open and close functions.

-If you have a gate drive signal, you don't have to do nothing.
+If you have a **gate board**, you don't have to do nothing.
-If you have two realy to command a motor directly, you need to do some steps:
+If you have **two realy to command a motor directly**, you need to do some steps:
 - Open main.cpp
 - comment the line `#define GATE_BOARD` adding two \ before;